saattridge/ManningBooks/README.md

 ManningBooks
-# Simple List of Fav Manning Books
+List of Fav Manning Books

 C# in Action
 Arduino in Action